Nadeemahmad01/OIBSIP/README.md

 ## Feedback

-If you have any feedback, please reach out to us at paiadithya26@gmail.com
+If you have any feedback, please reach out to us at

 ## Support

-For support, email paiadithya26@gmail.com
+For support,

 ## License